Descriptive notation: Nomenclature

 This method of naming the squares means that each square has one name from White's point of view and another from Black's.
-For example, the corner square nearest White's left hand (i.e. square a1 in algebraic notation) is called "queen's rook 1" (QR1) by White and "queen's rook 8" (QR8) by Black.
+For a full diagram of the board using this naming method, see the image above.

 When recording a move by White, the naming from White's point of view is used; when recording a move by Black, the naming from Black's point of view is used.

 Spanish descriptive notation uses a similar system, with a few differences: